albannablade123/scopic-web-test-task/README.md

 ```
 Port Conflicts: Ensure that ports 3000 and 8000 are not being used by other services on your host machine.
 You may need to stop other applications or change the ports in the docker-compose.yml file.

+### IMPORTANT !
+Another persistent problem is that Django command fails particularly entrypoint.sh, causing either migration or inserting fixtures to db to fail too.
+This is due to git automatically converting LF to CLRF.
+To solve this, ensure that entrypoint.sh is parsed using LF instead of CLRF before running the container.

 ## Running Locally (Not Recommended)